bmndc/nokia-leo/root.md

 layout: page
 title: "ROOT: Patching the boot partition (non-US only)"
 ---
-On KaiOS 2.5.4 devices, such as the 6300 4G and 8000 4G, ADB and WebIDE can be used to install most third-party apps.
-However, apps with special ‘forbidden’ permissions are not allowed, including most BananaHackers apps with `engmode-extension` like Wallace Toolbox, which can be used to gain exclusive access of the phone.
-You also cannot make changes to the system.
-On the 2720 Flip and 800 Tough with KaiOS 2.5.2.2, with HMD/Nokia Mobile changing their release branches from `dev-keys` to `release-keys`, the situation is even worse as you cannot sideload at all.
+On the Nokia 6300 4G and 8000 4G, while you can use ADB and DevTools to install most third-party apps, you aren't allowed to install apps with special 'forbidden' permissions such as `embed-apps`, `embed-widget` and `engmode-extension` (defined by the `devtools.apps.forbidden-permissions` flag); which means that you cannot sideload and use Wallace Toolbox or any of BananaHackers apps to gain root access to the system.
+Most system modifications have also been blocked, and if you were to make any changes, they would be reverted upon the next boot.

-This is because in order for WhatsApp's VoIP feature to work on these KaiOS versions, a security module called SELinux[^4] is now set to be `Enforced` which checks and reverts system modifications on boot.
-To get total read-write access to the devices, you'll now have to permanently root them by setting SELinux to `Permissive` mode.
+This is because in order for VoIP in WhatApp to work on newer KaiOS versions, a kernel security module called [SELinux](https://lineageos.org/engineering/HowTo-SELinux) is now set in Enforcing mode.
+SELinux, in this mode, checks and denies any actions, both by the user and system, that aren't permitted in its configured set of rules.
+To root, you have to alter the boot partition to set SELinux to Permissive mode, and edit boot flags to allow system-level debugging access.

-The guide below is based on the main guide from BananaHackers website, but has been rewritten to make it easier to follow.
-The process will take somewhat considerable 30 minutes to an hour, so do this when you have enough time.
+Do give yourself enough time to progress through this guide; it will take somewhat considerable 30 minutes to an hour.

-> [!IMPORTANT]
+## DISCLAIMER
-> **DISCLAIMER: This process will void your phone's warranty, disable its ability to receive WhatsApp calls and over-the-air updates, but you can undo this if you save a copy of the original boot partition.
-However, you might also brick your phone if you make a mistake in the process, so proceed at your own risk and with caution!
-I won't be responsible for any damages done to your phone by following these.**
+PROCEED WITH CAUTION AND AT YOUR OWN RISK.
+I wrote this guide "as-is" with no guarantees or warranties, either express or implied.
+HMD does not explicitly cover software modifications under its warranty policy, so you should assume that rooting your phone will void its warranty.

->
+Proceeding with this guide will set SELinux to Permissive mode, which in turn disables voice calls in WhatsApp, and also prevent you from receiving incremental over-the-air updates.
+If you keep a copy of the original boot partition, you can overwrite the boot partition again and revert all changes, which I will mention in the last portion of this guide.
+Nonetheless, you can still brick your phone if you make any mistake in the process.

-> Remember, you don't have to root your phone to do things that usually need root access e.g. you can use [this fork of Luxferre's AppBuster] to disable apps from the launcher instead of deleting them with Wallace Toolbox.
-You can also install [Luxferre's CrossTweak], a Wallace Toolbox alternative also made by Luxferre that does not need `engmode-extension` and therefore can be easily installed on KaiOS 2.5.4 devices.
+Remember, in most situations you don’t have to root your phone e.g. you can use [this fork of Luxferre’s AppBuster](https://github.com/bmndc/AppBuster) to hide apps from the launcher, instead of deleting them with Wallace Toolbox.
+You can also install [CrossTweak](https://gitlab.com/suborg/crosstweak), a Wallace Toolbox alternative which does not need `engmode-extension` and therefore can be installed on KaiOS 2.5.4 devices.

-### Before proceeding: [back up] your data
+### Before proceeding: back up your data
 > [Murphy's Law] states, "Anything that can go wrong, will go wrong".
 It's a proverb from the late 1940s, and while it may not be as academically accurate and influential as [Newton's laws of motion], it's generally acknowledged in technology as a rule of thumb.
 Even if you do the best you can, things can unexpectedly go south, so it's always good to prepare for the worst.

 - To export your contacts from the built-in Contacts app, go to *Contacts → Options → Settings → Export contacts*.
 From there, choose to either save to a CSV file on your SD card, send through Bluetooth to other devices, or upload to Web services such as Google Contacts and Microsoft Outlook.